abdou-majeed/microprocessor/README.md

-# microprocessor
+# microprocessor (in progress)

 Design of a 4-bit microprocessor from first principles, down to logic gates.
+(This repository contains documents and designs, describing the components and working principle of a microprocessor)

-This is a personal project I started during my BSc in Electrical/Electronic Engineering at KNUST (Ghana).
+This is a personal project I started during my Electrical Engineering studies.
 The goal is to design a complete 4-bit computer: ALU, registers, buses, control unit, memory interface, instruction set, and fetch-execute cycle, all built from basic logic gates.